To Pastures New

 (please click on following link) RUBIN'S PHOTO DIARY

 If Neddy had been the first young event horse I trained I would have thought there was nothing to it, he just went out and achieved results.
-We wish him the best of his luck with his new owner.
-She is going to run him alongside her other horse a year older hopefully together they can give her a strong start for spring 2011.
+We wished him the best of luck with his new owner and have eagerly kept tabs on him.
+He finished 2012 with 8pts and strong foundation of good novice xc clears behind him.
+Keep it up Neddy!

 horse jumping at Pompadour young horse championships (Mauvaise Herbe)